Skip to content

 1. Download the terminal profile: Gnome Basic (Modified).dconf

-2. Download the profile setup script: gnome-terminal-profile-setup.bash
+2. Download the profile setup script: terminal-profile-setup.bash

 3. Open a new terminal window.

-5. Execute the code:
+5. Execute the setup script:

-chmod +x gnome-terminal-profile-setup.bash
+chmod +x terminal-profile-setup.bash